orojas12/furlorn-restapi/features.md

     Users should be able to save a post they're viewing so that they can easily keep track of it and view it later.

 - **Comments:**
     Users should be able to leave comments and view them on a post.
-Users should also be able to reply to other comments (displayed in a nested fashion).
+Users should be able to delete their comments and reply to other comments.

 - **Reactions:**
     Users should be able to react to posts with their preferred emotion (like, heart, sad, angry).